neilotoole/lg/README.md

 We could return the successful receipt and the `Close` error, but that's counter to the Go idiom that if an error is returned, the other return items should be the zero value.

-In many cases, the usual handling is simply not to check the `Close` error.
-And `defer dataSource.Close()` reads nicely.
+In many cases, the usual handling is simply not to check the `Close` error (`defer dataSource.Close()` reads nicely as well).
 But this error should not be ignored.
 It is symptomatic of some underlying issue, and it should be investigated, even it's not causing a business operations to fail (yet).

 A quick reminder of how `lg` chooses to define log levels: